betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/grussRatingsAutomation.md

 "")
 ```

-- **Time < what we specify** check whether the seconds left on the countdown are smaller than what we specify in cell E4 in the RATINGS worksheet, as the majority of markets don't fully form until the last few minutes before the off.
-I've taken the countdown in D2 (which is in hours, minutes, seconds) and turned it into a second countdown on the settings sheet, for simplicity's sake.
+- **TimeTillJump < MyTime** check whether the seconds left on the countdown are smaller than what we specify in cell E4 in the 'RATINGS' worksheet, as the majority of markets don't fully form until the last few minutes before the off.
+We've taken the countdown cell E3 in the 'SETTINGS' worksheet (which is in hours, minutes, seconds) and turned it into a second countdown on the settings sheet, for simplicity's sake.

 ``` excel hl_lines="5"
 =IF(